"She Said Shake Me...ALLLL Night!"

 "Still Climbing" (1994)

-The odds were stacked against the band's fourth (and to this day, final) studio album, the ironically-titled Still Climbing, from the get-go.
+The odds were stacked against the band's fourth and ultimately final studio album, the ironically-titled Still Climbing, from the get-go.
 The album's writing and production were delayed by the death of Tom Keifer's mother, and the frontman also underwent surgery to correct persistent voice problems, which required a lengthy recovery period.
-By the time Still Climbing was finally released in 1994, four years had passed since Cinderella's last album (which is an eternity in the music business) and the musical landscape had changed drastically while they were away.
-Their big haired, old-school blues rock couldn't possibly have been more out of fashion during the grunge-crazed, anti-image 1990s, therefore the album sank like a rock.
-Still Climbing barely cracked the lower portion of the Billboard Top 200 before it disappeared into oblivion.
+By the time Still Climbing was finally released in 1994, four years had passed since Cinderella's last album, which is an eternity in the music business, and the landscape had changed drastically while they were away.
+Cinderella's big haired, old-school blues rock couldn't possibly have been more out of fashion during the grunge-crazed, anti-image 1990s, therefore Still Climbing album sank like a rock, barely cracking the lower portion of the Billboard Top 200 before it disappeared into oblivion.

 ...which is a shame, because Still Climbing is a great disc, combining the grit and attitude of Night Songs with the added maturity of Long Cold Winter and the world weariness of a band that had spent years on the road.
 The album is loaded with great tracks like "Talk Is Cheap," "Still Climbing," and the heartfelt "Hard to Find the Words" (dedicated to Keifer's mother), but unfortunately no one was listening.
 Due to the chilly reception from record buyers, the band was dropped from Mercury/Polygram and Cinderella went on hiatus for several years.

-In addition to Cinderella's four studio albums, the band's name and back catalog has maintained a regular presence on store shelves thanks to a large number of greatest hits collections and live discs, so finding Cinderella's music should be a fairly easy task for anyone who wants to go down memory lane or is interested in checking out this great band for the first time.
+Cinderella's name and back catalog has maintained a regular presence on store shelves thanks to a large number of greatest hits collections and live discs, so finding their music should be a fairly easy task for anyone who wants to go down memory lane or experience them for the first time.
 Happy hunting.

 © 2014 Keith Abt